sazonovanton/YandexGPT_to_OpenAI/README.md

 ## Usage
-Here is an example of how to use the API (for chat completions).
+Here is an example of how to use the API.
+### Chat completions
 #### cURL example
 ```bash
 curl http://<your_host>:<your_port>/v1/chat/completions \